noxikoxi/TaskManager/README.md

 - **Notebooks**: Create multiple notebooks to organize your notes.
 - **Notes**: Add, view, and manage notes within your notebooks.
 - **TODO Lists**: Create and manage your task lists.
+- **Calendar Tabs**: Plan your schedule with integrated calendar views.
+- **Insurance and Car Maintenance**: Save information about your insurance renewals and car maintenance checks.

 ### Planned Features
-- **Calendar Tabs**: Plan your schedule with integrated calendar views.
-- **Insurance and Car Maintenance**: Set reminders for insurance renewals and car maintenance checks.
+- Integrate calendar tabs with notifications

 ## Installation